MFlisar/changelog/README.md

   * automatic and **custom sorting**
 * supports raw and xml resources, default resource name is `changelog.xml` in raw folder
 * supports an optional rate app button
+* supports summaries with a "show more" button

 **Examples - activity, dialog, automatically sorted activity, custom layout**